remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

     --pav -v       : Power Platform api version.
     --settings -s  : A settings file containing required parameters.
 When a settings file is specified some commandline parameters are ignored.
-    --username -n  : Username of the account you want to login to.
-Otherwise last logged in account will be used.

 ```